Sammy0254/Clock/README.md

 # Clock
-This is my simple java code
+This is my simple fun java code